BenMatase/chainlink-extension/readme.md

 ## Terminology

 - ancestor: a PR which is trying to merge the PR's base branch into some other branch
-- descendant: a PR which is trying to merge some other branch into the PR's branch
+- descendant: a PR which is trying to merge some other branch into the PR's head branch

 ## Getting started